 - sharing analysis of trends and ways to address emerging challenges in the field of peace mediation.

-The MSN meets 1-2 times per year in different places.
+The MSN meets once a year in different places.
 The organisation of the meetings rotates and each meeting is hosted by a networking partner.
 Each meeting has a primary topical focus which is jointly decided by all network members.
 In principle, the travel expenses and costs of personal accommodation for representatives are paid by their respective member organisation.

 In addition to the MSN meetings, specific projects and initiatives are implemented jointly by some of the member organizations.